-- 1. The total amount of dependent care benefits you received during the year, - 2.
+- The total amount of dependent care benefits you received during the year, - 2.
 The total amount of qualified expenses you incurred during the year, - 3.
 Your earned income, - 4.
-Your spouse's earned income, or - 5. \$5,000 (\$2,500 if married filing separately).
+Your spouse's earned income, or - 5.
+The maximum amount allowed under your dependent care plan.
+For 2023, the maximum amount that can be excluded from an employee's income is \$5,000 (\$2,500 if married filing separately).